AbrarAdnan/vehicle-image-recognizer/README.md

 # vehicle-image-recognizer

-An image classification model from data collection, cleaning, model training, deployment and API integration. <br/>
-The model can classify 33 different types of vehicles <br/>
+An image classification model that can classify 33 different types of vehicles, including:
-The types are following: <br/>

 1. ATV
 2. Airplane